rohan-g0re/Hack_NYU/Frontend-Design-Spec.md

 ### 3.3 Screen 3: Negotiation Dashboard

-**Purpose:** Overview of all items in buyer's purchase plan and their seller matching status
+**Purpose:** Overview of all items in buyer's purchase plan and their seller matching status for the current episode/session

 **Layout:**
 ```